-This class is open to new students and the previous year's culinary students M both semesters 0.5 Credit
+This class is open to new students and the previous year's culinary students0.5 CreditM both semesters

 Students will build basic kitchen skills as well as doing a deep-dive into meal and snack planning and preparation.
 We will work on knife skills, choosing proper kitchen equipment, decoding the differences in products and finding substitute ingredients when we don't have exactly what we need.
 The main goal of the course is to help students feel comfortable and confident making their own food by adjusting recipes according to what is available and their preferences.
 We will also examine various cuisines from around the world and explore the history, flavor combinations and techniques that make each culture's food unique.